 About me…

 I have wandered through the design, woodworking, and timber framing world for the past 30 years.
-Throughout my education and career I have had many roles – sculptor, studio assistant, furniture maker, timber framer, designer, marketer, and mover of heavy objects.
+Throughout my education and career I have had many roles – sculptor, studio assistant, furniture maker, timber framer, designer, marketer, and I have often been the mover of very heavy objects.

 A family hike in Lauterbrunnen, Switzerland